With the Easter long weekend fast approaching, here are some ways to spend your long weekend without breaking the bank.

-The amount in your redraw offset facility is offset against your loan balance and interest is only charged on the difference.
+The amount in your offset sub-account is offset against your loan balance and interest is only charged on the difference.

 For example, if your loan amount is $350,000 and you have $50,000 in your offset, then you will only be charged interest on $300,000.
 Because you pay less in interest, an offset can help you pay off your mortgage sooner while still having the ability to access the money you have in your account.

-Calculate how much you could save over time by using a redraw offset facility to pay off your home loan faster.
+Calculate how much you could save over time by using an offset sub-account to pay off your home loan faster.